BoredApe8461/RegionX-Node/README.md

 > rococo_local.json
 ```

-##### Start Relay Chain Node(s)
+### Start Relay Chain

-You should have a minimum of 2 running full _validator_ nodes on your relay chain per parachain/thread
+We need *n + 1* full _validator_ nodes running on a relay chain to accept *n* parachain / parathread
-collator you intend to connect!
+connections.
+Here we will start two relay chain nodes so we can have one parachain node connecting in
+later.

 From the Polkadot working directory: